maxmiao/GH_2017_exmpt/Rel_potato/Rel_potato.md

 # Contents

-.csv this file is the raw .csv file with potato weights
+Low_nutrient.csv *this file is the raw .csv file with potato weights*

-.Rmd *file contains statistical code to produce relative potato yield*
+Rel_tuber_fig.Rmd *file contains statistical code to produce relative potato yield; data used was from low_nutrient.csv*